-- Read the signs — they contain important information about water, recreational activities, potential hazards, blue-green algae levels and no-go zones (also known as ‘closed waters’)
+- Read the signs — for important information about water, recreational activities, potential hazards, blue-green algae levels and no-go zones (also known as ‘closed waters’)

 - Beware of hazards — beware of hidden dangers such as logs, pipes and rocks under the water surface and watch out for uneven and slippery ground.
 Submerged hazards can be exposed at different water levels

 - Get your permit — check what activities are allowed and obtain an appropriate permit if fishing in stocked impoundments